 - 1 teaspoon Sugar free maple syrup

-- In a bowl of water, soak all the dates for 30 minutes.
-(190 grams)
+- In a bowl of hot tap water, soak all the dates for 10 minutes.

-- After 30 minutes, drain all the water from the dates.
+- After 10 minutes, drain all the water from the dates, and chop roughly.

-- Make the Base: place all the ingredients for the base into a food process and blitz until combined
+- Make the Base: place ⅓ cup of the chopped dates, almonds, coconut oil and sea salt into a food process and blitz until combined

 - Place in fridge whilst you prepare the caramel.